dcmartin/hassio-addons/sdr2msghub/README.md

 ## Configuration

 ### Option: `horizon`
-Credentials required for interacting with the Open Horizon exchange; currently the only organization defined is `cgiroua@us.ibm.com`.
-These options are ignored if Open Horizon is not installed or if `listen` mode is set to `only`
+Credentials required for interacting with the Open Horizon exchange; currently the only organization defined is cgiroua@us.ibm.com.
+These options are ignored if Open Horizon is not installed or if `listen` option is set to `only`

 The `device` and `token` values are optional and will default to the hostname with MAC address appended and the exchange password.